DaithiShan/spaceambush/testing.md

   - I had two functions running to carry out identical tests.
 One was a setTimeout function that combined with an if statement to gauge when to call gameOver() and the other was the aforementioned setInterval function.
 I removed the setTimeout function, and this squashed the bug.

-### Audio and Music Testing
+### Audio Testing

-1. Audio & Music
+<span id="audio-testing"></span>

 1. **Click Sound Effect Function**

     - I tested that the click sound is called whenever the user selects a menu option, and whenever he shoots an alien.
 I've also tested that it calls whenever an alien attacks.

     - I've had to cut the sound a few times to make sure that it can be called at very short intervals.

     - I tested that the function does not play when the volume has been muted and that it plays at corresponding level that the Sound Effect slider is set at.

     - No bugs were discovered with this function.

 2. **Game Over Sound Function**

     - I tested that the function gets called once the level has been completed and gameOverLaunch() has been launched.

     - No bugs were discovered with this function.

 3. **Game Music**

     - I tested that the function gets called at the start of a game and stops playing the moment the user exits the game.

     - The original audio for the game music was quite long, and so it had a build for the first 30 seconds.

     - My solution was to edit out a clip of 30 seconds for game play.

-        - But I kept the longer music clip as test audio for when the user adjusts their audio.
-Just in case they spend longer than 30 seconds on the menu, so that it's not the same annoying clip.
+    - I kept a slightly longer music clip as test audio for when the user adjusts their audio.
+Just in case they spend longer than 30 seconds on the menu, so that their loop isn't too short.

         - Bug Discovered: